-Role Responsible for Name Board/EMT Accountable The Board/EMT individual must report to the Board/EMT annually on RA activity and must sign off on RA via the Data Security & Protection Toolkit Toolkit Sharon Murphy RA Manager(s) Running the governance of RA in the organisation agree and sign off on local operational processes and should assure themselves regularly that these processes are being adhered to, registering RA staff in their own organisations and any RA Managers in child organisations, ensuring the effective training of RA Agents and Sponsors within their Afroz Kidy Caldicott Guardian Dr Saquib Muhammad
+Role Responsible for Name RA Manager(s) Running the governance of RA in the organisa- tion agree and sign off on local operational processes and should assure themselves regu- larly that these processes are being adhered to, registering RA staff in their own organisations and any RA Managers in child or- ganisations, ensuring the effective training of RA Agents and Sponsors within their organisa- tion.
+Afroz Kidy Caldicott Guardian This is a smartcard specific role that enables the user to action Caldicott Guardian tasks on SystmOne.
+These tasks include assessing re- quests to delete clinical record entries.
+This is a delegated role on behalf of the LPT Caldicott Guardian performed by Senior Members of the Data Privacy Team.
+Dr Bhanu Chadalavada